Discovering and Reasoning of Causality in the Hidden World with Large Language Models: Empirical Analysis of

-\para{Key findings} Empirically, LLMs with CoT can be aware of high-level factors behind data (lower \emph{OT} than \emph{META}) but still struggle to distinguish the desired factors in Markov Blanket (higher \emph{NMB} than \ours). \ours is more resistant to the ``disturbing'' factor, which is supported by the lower \emph{NMB} column. \ours filters out irrelevant factors from LLMs' prior knowledge that are not reflected by the data, which is supported by the lower \emph{OT} column.
+\paragraph{Finding 1: \ours reliably elicit Markov Blanket} Empirically, LLMs with CoT can be aware of high-level factors behind data (lower \emph{OT} than \emph{META}) but still struggle to distinguish the desired factors in Markov Blanket (higher \emph{NMB} than \ours). \ours is more resistant to the ``disturbing'' factor, which is supported by the lower \emph{NMB} column. \ours filters out irrelevant factors from LLMs' prior knowledge that are not reflected by the data, which is supported by the lower \emph{OT} column.
 COAT robustly encourages LLM to find more expected factors through the feedback, which is supported by the higher \emph{MB} column.

+\paragraph{Finding 2: \ours reliably recover the causal relationships} We present quantitative and qualitative results in Table~\ref{table:apple_rel} and Fig.~\ref{fig:causal_graph_apple} respectively.
+Compared to directly adopting LLMs to reason the causal relations, \ours significantly boosts the causal relation recovery.
+Meanwhile, \ours maintains high performances based on various LLMs, which further demonstrates the effectiveness of the causal feedback in \ours to improve the robustness of this system.
+In fact, the causal feedback focuses on making maximal use of the rich knowledge of LLMs, and reducing the reliance on the reasoning capabilities of different LLMs, to assist with causal discovery.

-\para{Can LLMs be an effective factor proposer?} As discussed in Sec.~\ref{subsec:theory}, there are two crucial abilities for LLMs in identifying potential high-level factors.
+\paragraph{Finding 3: LLMs are competent in proposing potential high-level factors} As discussed in Sec.~\ref{subsec:theory}, there are two crucial abilities for LLMs in identifying potential high-level factors.
 The first one is to be aware of the existence of potential factors, and the second is to synthesize and describe these factors.
 Inspired by this observation, we propose two novel metrics to quantify LLMs' causal ability: a) Perception that quantifies the ratio of \textit{valid} factors (satisfying Prop.~\ref{prop:mutual_info_down}) proposed by LLMs in each round; b) Capacity that measures the effective mutual information drop in Assumption~\ref{asp:LLM_good}.
 As shown in Fig.~\ref{fig:quant_ca}, LLMs differ largely on the perception score while comparably on the capacity score.

-\para{Can LLMs be an effective factor annotator?} As shown in Fig.~\ref{fig:apple_llm_cap}, both \chatgpt and \gptf annotate subjective attributes well.
+\paragraph{Finding 4: LLMs can conduct effective factor annotation} As shown in Fig.~\ref{fig:apple_llm_cap}, both \chatgpt and \gptf annotate subjective attributes well.
 Regarding objective human preferences, the performances are still relatively high.
-Empirically, LLMs will not introduce new confounders, see Appendix~\ref{appdx:apple_results}.
+Empirically, LLMs will not introduce new confounders.
+Table~\ref{table:apple_ind} presents the independence testing results between the annotation noises and the annotated features, and the noises themselves.
+It can be found that, the introduced noises are independent of the attributes, therefore, will not introduce much additional interference to the causal discovery procedure.